jina-ai/finetuner/docs/advanced-topics/advanced-methods.md

 ![distributions-loss](../imgs/distributions-loss.png)

-Each Color represents a Different class, you can see how each loss function is able to separate the some of the classes from the others, but struggle to separate the green, blue, pink, purple and red classes, with Triplet Loss sperarating them the least, and ArcFace separating them the most.
+Each color represents a different class, you can see how each loss function is able to separate some of the classes from the others, but struggle to separate the green, blue, pink, purple and red classes, with Triplet Loss sperarating them the least, and ArcFace separating them the most.

 ## Pooling layers

-Pooling layers are layers in a machine learning model that is used to reduce the dimensionality of data.
+Pooling layers are layers in a machine learning model that are used to reduce the dimensionality of data.
 Typically this is done in two ways, average pooling or max pooling.
 While a model may have many pooling layers within it, it is unwise to replace a pooling layer with another unless it is the last layer of the model.

 ### GeM Pooling

 `GeM` (Generalised Mean) pooling is an advanced pooling technique that has found popularity in computer vision and face recognition tasks.
-In cases where your chosen model does have a pooling layer as its last layer, finetuner allows to replace the default pooler with a `GeM` pooling layer.
+In cases where your chosen model does have a pooling layer as its last layer, finetuner allows you to replace the default pooler with a `GeM` pooling layer.
 Currently, all of our `text-to-text` and `image-to-image` models support replacing the pooling layer.
 For a list of all models that fit these categroies, see the [Backbone Model](../walkthrough/choose-backbone.md) section.